karamanolev/WhatManager2/docker/README.md

 # Database backup.
 # This command starts up a temporary container based on the "mariadb" image.
 # It then executes the "mysqldump" command, which connects to the database
-# server running on the "wm_db" host, and saves its current state into a file.
+# server running on the database host, and saves its current state into a file.
 docker run --rm \
 	--network wm_app \
 	--mount type=bind,src="$BACKUP_DIR",dst=/backup \